Hopf Algebras Consisting of Finite Sets: Abstract

 \section{Abstract}

 In this article the Hopf algebra structure concerning the finite sets is presented.
-Here the crucial stage is the operation of quotient about finite subsets, the sequences of disjoint subsets and power sets of some finite set following the ideas of Connes-Kreimer Hopf algebra (\cite{1,2}).
-Hence, the construction in the present article is the generalization of Connes-Kreimer Hpof algebra consisting of Feynmam diagrams.
+Here the crucial stage is the operation of quotient about finite subsets, the sequences of disjoint subsets and power sets of some finite set following the ideas of Connes-Kreimer Hopf algebra (\cite{1,2}), hence, the construction in the present article is the generalization of Connes-Kreimer Hpof algebra consisting of Feynmam diagrams.
 As applications based on the construction concerning abstract finite sets, the Hopf algebras consisted of matrices, or, scalar fields under the star product is constructed as well.
-Furthermore, the notion of the forest in quantum field theory is generalized to the situation of the abstract finite sets, and as another application of the construction for finite sets, the Hopf algebra related to the forest is constructed.